Réka Bordás

 Réka Bordás (born 26 August 1997) is a Hungarian handball player who plays for Váci NKSE and the Hungarian national team.
 She competed in the 2020 Summer Olympics.

 Her father, József Bordás also played handball and represented Hungary on more than 100 occasions.

 She made her international debut on 6 July 2021 against Montenegro.
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.